 Here’s a example of what I mean:

-While in Saint John, New Brunswick this past week and I stayed at the Delta Brunswick.
+While in Saint John, New Brunswick, a few years ago, I stayed at the Delta Brunswick.
 It was a delightful experience; all of the staff were incredibly helpful and cheerful, making it a “go to” hotel for me.

-If I was the ultra-organized person I’d like to be, I’d probably know how to answer this question, but given that sometimes I book my hotel, other times my clients do the booking, and sometimes I sign up for points, other times my credit card handles it, etc., etc. I really didn’t know what to say.
+If I was the ultra-organized person I’d like to be, I’d probably know how to answer this question but, given that sometimes I book my hotel, other times my clients do the booking, and sometimes I sign up for points, other times my credit card handles it… I really didn’t know what to say.

-Isn’t this something hotels could handle on behalf of every customer?
-One’s status for rewards should be right on the screen, attached to the name and email address.
-It definitely shouldn’t be part of check in, the moment when the majority of travellers are tired, hungry and desicion frazzled.
+What if it was easier for hotel staff to answer this question for their customer?
+One’s status for rewards could be right on the screen, attached to the name and email address.
+It definitely shouldn’t be part of check in, the moment when the majority of travellers are tired, hungry and decision frazzled.